diazandr3s/MedicalDataAugmentationTool/README.md

 Andres' comments:

 1. Create the .nii.gz files and put them into the TODO folder.
-I utilised itk software to manually transform from dicom to nii.gz extension.
+I utilised itk-SNAP software to manually transform from dicom to nii.gz extension.
-2. Rmember to change the names into something as ct_test_0000_image.nii.gzz in the folder TODO.
+2. Remember to change the names into something as ct_test_0000_image.nii.gzz in the folder TODO.
 So the script reorient.py can read them.
-MODIFY THIS!
+I STILL NEED TO MODIFY THIS!
 3. Execute reorient.py script to create the .mha files that are used for the training
 4. Remember to modify the the ct_seg_center_rai.csv inside mmwhs_dataset/setup.
 Not sure how to generate the coordinates automatically.
 5. Execute main.py script

+June 23 2019

+1. To test images utilize the jupyter script test_CTA_MRI